Guides/How to Build Customer Journeys/Choosing Your Journey Management Platform

 Applications don't call SendGrid, Twilio, Firebase, Slack APIs directly.
 Call Courier's API specifying routing preferences.
 Courier handles provider selection, authentication, payload formatting, delivery tracking.
 Switch from SendGrid to Postmark by updating configuration rather than changing code.

 This matters because marketing automation platforms (Braze, Iterable, Customer.io) use built-in sending infrastructure.
 You're locked into their delivery systems.
 Developer platforms like Knock support ~20 providers.
-Courier's 50+ provider integrations give you the most flexibility to choose best-in-class providers for each channel and swap them as needs change.
+Courier's 50+ provider integrations give you the most flexibility to choose strong providers for each channel and swap them as needs change.

 Product notifications across multiple channels